 FGV and Brazilian Army complete policy, strategy and senior management training

 The ceremony took place at ECEME, in the Duque de Caxias Auditorium.
-It was attended by ECEME’s commander, General Sergio Martins; and Professor Bianor Cavalcanti, CPEAEx’s academic coordinator.
-Cavalcanti spoke on behalf of FGV’s president, Professor Carlos Ivan Simonsen Leal, and CIEE’s academic coordinator, Professor Nivaldo Machado, who were unable to attend.
+It was attended by ECEME’s commander, General Sergio Martins; the president of FGV, Professor Carlos Ivan Simonsen Leal; CPEAEx’s academic coordinator, Professor Bianor Cavalcanti; FGV director and professor Irapoan Cavalcanti; and the head of ECEME’s Politics and Strategy Section, Colonel João Luiz Lampert.

 The Army Policy, Strategy and Senior Management Executive MBA is the result of a partnership between FGV and ECEME that began in 1999.
 The course is designed for colonels selected on merit, with the aim of training military managers to face organizational and administrative challenges inherent to their functions, as well as enabling them to advise the highest levels of the Armed Forces, the Defense Ministry and other government bodies.